-- Solar power is generated by solar panels converting the sunlight into energy.
-The electricity is then fed into a bank of specially designed batteries via a power conditioner such as a regulator or string inverter, to be stored for use when required.
+- Energy is generated via solar panels, wind turbines, or other renewable energy source.
+The energy is then fed into a bank of specially designed batteries via a power conditioner such as a regulator or string inverter, to be stored for use when required.

 - The power can then be used directly from the batteries with DC appliances, or converted to 240 volt alternating current AC electricity by a Multi-Mode Inverter/ Charger.